What is breast reconstruction?

 - Bruising or scarring around the reconstructed breasts.
 All breast reconstruction surgeries leave scars.
 They may fade over time.

-- Necrosis (death) of the transplanted tissue after flap surgery.
+- Fat necrosis.
+Death of the transplanted tissue after flap surgery.

 - Problems with the implants (for implant reconstruction).
 These problems can include wrinkling, rippling and ruptures (tears) in the implant.